All Episodes

 Yes, sir.

-Uh I wanted to uh bring up you had mentioned the fact about uh President Lincoln carrying a Confederate five dollar bill in his pocket as a reminder of uh you know what was going on at the time.
+I wanted to bring up, you had mentioned the fact about President Lincoln carrying a Confederate $5 bill in his pocket as a reminder of what was going on at the time.

-Um since nine eleven, uh shortly thereafter, President Bush has been carrying the uh Port Authority police badge of uh Port Authority officer who gave his life in the Twin Towers.
+Since 9-11, shortly thereafter, President Bush has been carrying the Port Authority police badge of a Port Authority officer who gave his life in the Twin Towers.

 And he's carried it with him ever since, as a reminder of the price that was paid that day.

-Yes, there are comparisons all all down the line, and I that's a point I was trying to make earlier, and it's a good one.
+Yes, there are comparisons all down the line, and that's a point I was trying to make earlier, and it's a good one.

 I appreciate that adding to it.

-The uh Dixie Chicks, by the way, honored last night, five Grammys uh stirred up a hornet's nest uh with their jibe at uh President Bush in in Britain.
+The Dixie Chicks, by the way, honored last night five Grammys stirred up a hornet's nest with their jibe at President Bush in Britain.

-Uh they won all five Grammys for which they were nominated on Sunday in a blue state slap back at uh country music's uh intolerance of their anti-Americanism, and it's interesting that uh country music stations aren't much playing the Dixie Chicks, but the uh the other stations in uh Blue State America certainly are, and uh they have found a uh a whole new audience.
+And it's interesting that country music stations aren't much playing the Dixie Chicks, but the other stations in Blue State America certainly are, and they have found a whole new audience.

 They're in good company.

-Last night, uh Jimmy Carter became the second former U.S. President to win a Grammy as well, honored for his audiobook version of his best selling book, Our Endangered Values America's Moral Crisis.
+Last night, Jimmy Carter became the second former U.S. president to win a Grammy as well, honored for his audiobook version of his best-selling book, Our Endangered Values, America's Moral Crisis.

 Is this news to people back in New York?